Clinical Trials (PDQ®)

 V. To assess the overall survival of patients with pancreatic neuroendocrine tumors treated with these regimens.

-ARM I: Patients receive everolimus orally (PO) once daily (QD) on days 1-28 and octreotide LAR intramuscularly (IM) on day 1.
+ARM I: Patients receive everolimus orally (PO) once daily (QD) on days 1-28 and octreotide acetate intramuscularly (IM) on day 1.

-ARM II: Patients receive everolimus and octreotide LAR as in arm I. Patients also receive bevacizumab intravenously (IV) over 30-90 minutes on days 1 and 15.
+ARM II: Patients receive everolimus and octreotide acetate as in Arm I. Patients also receive bevacizumab intravenously (IV) over 30-90 minutes on days 1 and 15.

 In both arms, courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.